Old Bridge Township Raceway Park

-Old Bridge Township Raceway Park, originally known as Madison Township Raceway Park, is an American auto racing facility located in Old Bridge Township, in Middlesex County, New Jersey, United States, (with an Englishtown ZIP code).
+Old Bridge Township Raceway Park, originally known as Madison Township Raceway Park, is an American auto racing facility located in Old Bridge Township, in Middlesex County, New Jersey, United States (with an Englishtown ZIP code).

 History

 Raceway Park was founded in 1965 by Vincent Napoliello and Louis Napoliello.
 The site was originally 308 acres on 230 Pension Road, just off of County Route 527 (now Englishtown Road).
 Since then it has grown to 500+ acres with multiple motorsports activities.
 The track opened with a single 1/4 mile dragstrip.
 Raceway Park offered two dragstrips, three motocross tracks, a 1.3 mi road course track, competition go kart racing track, autocross track, ride and drive site and adjacent Old Bridge Airport.

 Their radio and television commercials featured the slogan: "Ah ha ha ha ha ha Raceway Park!" and "Rrrrrrrrraceway Park! ...
 Be there!".
 Raceway Park "is one of the most fabled drag strips in America, and it ranked among the country's top five tracks".

-Raceway Park previously hosted the SuperNationals (later Summernationals) of the National Hot Rod Association for Funny Car and Top Fuel competitions, as well as other drag racing events.
+Raceway Park hosted its first National Hot Rod Association (NHRA) national event, the NHRA Springnationals in 1968.
+In 1971, Raceway Park became the permanent home to the NHRA Summernationals, which had been previously hosted at York US30 Dragway in Pennsylvania.
+The event's date would remain on the NHRA national event schedule in July until 1992.

+In 1993, the event was renamed the NHRA Mopar Parts Nationals and moved to May to take advantage of the cooler weather in NJ during that time of the year.
+In 2000, the event was again renamed Matco Tools Spring Supernationals and was moved to the month of June.
+After a series of sponsor titling rights, Raceway Park once again recaptured the name Summernationals in 2013.
+Raceway Park continued to host the NHRA Summernationals event as well as other drag racing events each season until the end of 2017.

 In January 2018, NHRA and Raceway Park officials announced that the venue will cease hosting all drag racing events due to rising costs.
 Areas specific to drag racing will be converted to outdoor concert space.
 All other areas of the facility will remain operational, such as the drift track, go karts, motocross, etc.